r00tDada/Javascript_Notes/1_Functions.md

 **JavaScript is a prototypal inheritance language.
 That means that objects can inherit properties directly from other objects.
 The language is class-free.**

 If a function is invoked with the new prefix, then a new object will be created with a hidden link to the value of the function’s prototype member, and this will be bound to that new object.

+    // Create a constructor function called Boo.
+    // It makes an object with a status property. var Boo = function (string) { this.status = string; };
+    // Give all instances of Boo a public method
+    // called get_status
+    Boo.prototype.get_status = function () {
+        return this.status;
+    };
+    // Make an instance of Boo.
+    var myBoo = new Boo("I dont know");
+    document.writeln(myBoo.get_status()); // I dont know

+Functions that are intended to be used with the new prefix are called constructors.
+By convention, they are kept in variables with a capitalized name.
+If a constructor is called without the new prefix, very bad things can happen without a compile-time or runtime warning, so the capitalization convention is really important.